-Gazumping is the popular term for when a seller accepts your offer but then rejects it before the exchange of contracts in order to accept an offer (typically a higher offer) from another buyer.
+Gazumping is one of the many pitfalls that can arise between your offer being accepted and the exchange of contracts.
+Put simply, it’s what happens when a seller accepts your offer but then rejects it before the exchange of contracts in order to accept an offer (usually higher) from another buyer.

-Gazumping can also occur if there has been a delay in proceeding with the sale.
-For example, if you make an offer but there are significant hold-ups (such a delay with your solicitor or in arranging the mortgage), then a buyer can reject your offer (even after accepting it) and instead choose to go with another buyer who is ready to move more quickly.
+But it can also occur if there has been a delay in proceeding with the sale.
+For example, if you make an offer but there are significant hold-ups (such as a delay with your solicitor or in arranging the mortgage), then a buyer can reject your offer, even after accepting it, and instead choose to go with another buyer who is ready to move more quickly.

-No. While there has been some talk of legislating against the practice of gazumping, it is not illegal – meaning you have no comeback against the seller for any losses you may have incurred – such as valuation fees, legal expenses, etc. while you were waiting for contracts to be signed and exchanged.
+No. While there has been some talk of legislating against the practice of gazumping, it is not illegal, meaning you have no comeback against the seller for any losses you may have incurred – such as survey costs, legal expenses etc – while you were waiting for contracts to be signed and exchanged.

 If you are in the process of buying a home (or other property) then it pays to remember that any sale is ‘subject to contract’.
-Essentially, this means the sale is only agreed ‘in principle’ and that both parties are not locked in until contracts have been signed and exchanged.
+Essentially, this means the sale is only agreed ‘in principle’, and that both parties are not locked in until contracts have been signed and exchanged.
+However, once that’s happened, the sale is legally binding and gazumping is no longer possible.

 Mortgage brokers remove a lot of the paperwork and hassle of getting a mortgage, as well as helping you access exclusive products and rates that aren’t available to the public.
 Mortgage brokers are regulated by the Financial Conduct Authority (FCA) and are required to pass specific qualifications before they can give you advice.